MicrosoftDocs/windows-ai-docs/docs/convert-model-winmltools.md

 print(another_pipeline_onnx)
 ~~~

-## Custom ONNX operator <preliminary and subject to further changes prior to release>
+## Create custom ONNX operators <preliminary and subject to further changes prior to release>

 When converting from a Keras or a Core ML model, you can write a custom operator function to embed custom [operators](https://github.com/onnx/onnx/blob/master/docs/Operators.md) into the ONNX graph.
-During the conversion, the converter will invoke your function to translate the Keras layers or the CoreML LayerParameter to an ONNX operator, and then connects this operator node into the whole graph.
+During the conversion, the converter will invoke your function to translate the Keras layers or the CoreML LayerParameter to an ONNX operator, and then connect the operator node into the whole graph.

-To covert custom operators with WinMLTools, you'll need to:
+To convert custom operators with WinMLTools, you'll need to:

 1. Create the custom function for the ONNX sub-graph building.
 2. Call `winmltools.convert_keras` or `winmltools.convert_coreml` with the map of the custom layer name to the custom function.S